ndaneil/crowdedness-monitor/README.md

 Let's write the software next.

-## Software

-The software can be divided into three parts:
- - Cloud data storage
+## Cloud storage - InfluxDB
- - Device firmware
- - Data visualization and presentation

-All three steps are important and necessary to create a smart and useful sensor.
-For storing data in the cloud, I opted to use InfluxDB, a time-series database.
-It has a free, managed option as well as paid and self-hosted options making it suitable for several scenarios.
+Before writing code for the two microcontrollers, we need to place to store the data the AVR-IoT Cellular Mini will transmit.
+I opted to use InfluxDB, a time-series database.
+It has a free managed option as well as paid and self-hosted options making it suitable for several use cases.
 In this guide, I use the InfluxDB's cloud solution.
-For writing the device firmwares, I used the Arduino IDE.
-Finally, for data visualization, I used Grafana.

-### InfluxDB

 To get started with InfluxDB, the first step is to register for a free serverless cloud account at [https://www.influxdata.com](https://www.influxdata.com):

 <p align="center"><img src="./images/influxdb-signup.png" width="80%"></p>